 Beginning in August 2016, Lynbrook High School will no longer give course credit for any courses taken outside of an educational institution in the summer between the 8th and 9th grade year.
 However, to be eligible to apply to the UC school system, you must complete a Geometry course taken in either middle school, in an accredited summer program in a traditional school setting or online, or a Geometry course taken in high school.
 We highly recommend the course be taken in middle school or high school, not in the summer.

-If you are going to take a Geometry or Algebra I class in the summer, you must complete and submit the Request for Credit from Outside Educational Institution between February 15, 2018 and April 27, 2018.
+If you are going to take a Geometry or Algebra I class in the summer, you must complete and submit the Request for Credit from Outside Educational Institution by April 2019.

 A summer Geometry or Algebra I course will not be recorded on your transcript for a grade or credit.
 Rather, the official transcript/report card you submit to the LHS Registrar upon completion of the course, will be kept as verification for the UCs.